Attraction Laboratory

 #9

-Brene Brown's (2012) research on vulnerability frames this precisely: the small, calibrated act of letting oneself be seen imperfect is the foundational move of intimacy, and it is risked first by the person who has decided the other is safe enough to receive it.
-Sue Johnson (2008), in her work on Emotionally Focused Therapy, found that the moment a partner risks the unflattering disclosure and is met with warmth rather than judgment is one of the most reliable accelerators of secure bonding.
+Brené Brown's research on vulnerability frames this precisely: the small, calibrated act of being seen imperfect is the foundational move of intimacy, and it is offered first by whoever has decided the other person is safe enough to receive it.
+The sequence matters.
+Small truths first, then slightly bigger ones, watching how you respond at each step.
+If that sequence is moving, that is what active calibration looks like.

 #10

-He makes you feel calm, not anxious
+He makes you feel settled, not activated

 Pulling it together